in28minutes/java-cheat-sheet/README.md

 System.out.println(Integer
 .toOctalString(wrapperEight));//String Output:10
 ```

-#### Wrapper Class Ð Auto Boxing
+#### Wrapper Class , Auto Boxing
 ```
 Integer ten = new Integer(10);
 ten++;//allowed.
-Java does had work behind the screen for us
+Java does the work behind the screen for us

 ```
 #### Boxing and new instances
-Auto Boxing helps in saving memory by reusing already created Wrapper objects.
+- Auto Boxing helps in saving memory by reusing already created Wrapper objects.
 However wrapper classes created using new are not reused.
-Two wrapper objects created using new are not same object.
+- Two wrapper objects created using new are not same object.

 ```
 Integer nineA = new Integer(9);
 Integer nineB = new Integer(9);